-Mark Wooden brings Gotham into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.
+Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 Want to read from the beginning?
 CLICK HERE!